Philip Roth, fearless and celebrated author, dies at 85

 Ex-wife Claire Bloom wrote a best-selling memoir, "Leaving a Doll's House," in which the actress remembered reading the manuscript of his novel "Deception."
 With horror, she discovered his characters included a boring middle-aged wife named Claire, married to an adulterous writer named Philip.
 Bloom also described her ex-husband as cold, manipulative and unstable.
 (Although, alas, she still loved him).
 The book was published by Virago Press, whose founder, Carmen Callil, was the same judge who quit years later from the Booker committee.

 Roth's wars also originated from within.
 He survived a burst appendix in the late 1960s and near-suicidal depression in 1987.
 After the disappointing reaction to his 1993 novel, "Operation Shylock," he fell again into severe depression and for years rarely communicated with the media.
 For all the humor in his work — and, friends would say, in private life — jacket photos usually highlighted the author's tense, dark-eyed glare.
-In 2012, he announced that he had stopped writing fiction and would instead dedicate himself to helping biographer Blake Bailey complete his life story.
+In 2012, he announced that he had stopped writing fiction and would instead dedicate himself to helping biographer Blake Bailey complete his life story, one he openly wished would not come out while he was alive.
 By 2015, he had retired from public life altogether.

 Roth began his career in rebellion against the conformity of the 1950s and ended it in defense of the security of the 1940s; he was never warmer than when writing about his childhood, or more sorrowful, and enraged, than when narrating the shock of innocence lost.